daanmichiels/igl-hr/README.md

 #### Spring 2015

 The project will continue in the spring semester of 2015.
-Undergraduate team members are Xun Lao, Kyle McDaniel, Daniel Pugliese and Byron Wooden.
+Undergraduate team members are Kyle McDaniel, Daniel Pugliese and Byron Wooden.